webprofusion/acme-clients/README.md

 # ACME Clients

-This is a site to extensively document the available ACME Client options.
+This is a site to extensively document the most popular available ACME Client options across multiple operating systems and technologies.

 https://acmeclients.com

 This sites use 11ty as a static site (Windty is a basic template using 11ty and Tailwind, and deploys to github pages).

+**Edits to the list of documented clients can be be by submitting a PR for main/src/_data/clients.json**

 ## How to Dev/Build